-Mentor Circles are a new way for alumni mentors in the Mentorship Program to share their expertise with student and alumni mentees.
-Mentor Circles are a one-time or repeating discussion led by an alumnus/a with a group of two to twelve students or alumni participating.
+Mentor Circles are a way for alumni to share their expertise with students and alumni.
+Mentor Circles are a one-time or repeating discussion led by an alum with a group of two to twelve students or alumni participating.

 How does a Mentor Circle work?

-Mentor Circles are typically held in-person, anywhere in the world, but can also be held via Skype or Google hangouts if the mentor prefers that format and wants to make their circle available to mentees living outside of their area.
-Most in-person Mentor Circles take place in offices, restaurants, or coffee shops.
+Mentor Circles can be held in-person or virtually via Zoom depending on the mentor and participants' locations.
+Most in-person Mentor Circles take place on campus or in offices, restaurants, or coffee shops.

 What are the benefits?

 Often alumni can only spare an hour or two and this program provides the opportunity to expand the reach of their expertise by mentoring multiple people at once for a short period of time.